wlach/gtha-electrification/pages/electrification-and-solar.md

 ## Everything else

-Lighting, computers, vacuum cleaners, etc., etc. These things are essential to our quality of life, but in terms of actual energy use they're (usually) pretty small potatoes.
+Lighting, computers, vacuum cleaners, etc., etc. These things are essential to our quality of life, but in terms of actual energy use they're (usually) small potatoes.
 For brevity, I've left them out of the analysis.

 ## Auditing our use

 Before embarking on any of these projects, we got an energy audit from a local company called [Green Venture](https://www.greenventure.ca/).
-This was a prerequisite for the various loans and incentives we got from the government, but it would be something I'd recommend in any case.
-The auditor's findings and recommendations were pretty key to giving me the confidence to move forward with the changes I'm going to describe below.
+This was a prerequisite for the various loans and incentives we got from the government, but it would be something I'd recommend in any case to avoid making expensive upgrades that don't make a big difference.
+The auditor's findings and recommendations were pretty key to our decision making process.

 The report gave an approximate number for the heating load of our house (giving us a baseline from which to improve) as well as: